-A novel pathway involving progesterone receptor, endothelin-2, and endothelin receptor B controls ovulation in mice
+A novel pathway involving progesterone receptor, endothelin-2, and endothelin receptor B controls ovulation in mice (PDF)

 Palanisamy,Gopinath S.; Cheon,Yong-Pil; Kim,Jaeyeon; Kannan,Athilakshmi; Li,Quanxi; Sato,Marcey; Mantena,Srinivasa R.; Sitruk-Ware,Regine; Bagchi,Milan K.; Bagchi,Indrani C.